Bowdrie Stories by Louis L'Amour

 got the makings of a Ranger if I ever saw one, and frankly,

 Bowdrie has McNelly's rangers on his side but he usually works

 alone.
 He meets Rip Coker in "A Job For a Ranger",

 lantern-jawed puncher with straw-colored hair".

-After Coker helps him out of one of the best shoots in the
+After Coker helps him out of one of the best shoot-outs in

-ever a man was built for the job, you are."
-Coker just
+If ever a man was built for the job, you are."
+Coker

-smiles and confesses he is a Ranger, from a different company.
+just smiles and confesses he is a Ranger, from a different

-The two work together in"A Trail to the West" and
+company.
+The two work together in"A Trail to the West"

 constant companion is his strawberry hammer-headed roan called "Hammerhead"